United Green CORE

 3rd Place: White Plains High School

-Students across Westchester County planted, nurtured, and grew Bee Balm to impressive heights in this first-of-its-kind, hands-on climate education initiative.
-Through friendly competition, students explored how native plants support pollinators such as bees and butterflies—and why pollinators are essential not only to healthy ecosystems, but also to the food systems we rely on.
+Students across Westchester County planted and grew Bee Balm, a native pollinator plant.
+Through hands-on learning and friendly competition, students explored how native plants support pollinators such as bees and butterflies, and why pollinators are essential to ecosystem health and food systems.

-• Understand how native plants support local biodiversity
+• Understanding how native plants support local biodiversity

-• Recognize the role pollinators play in food production and ecosystem health
+• Recognizing the role of pollinators in food production and ecosystem health

-Each participant received a certificate and commemorative coin in recognition of their efforts.
-Their dedication reinforced an important lesson: healthy pollinators support healthy ecosystems—and healthy ecosystems help sustain our food and communities.
+Each participant received a certificate and commemorative coin in recognition of their work.
+This project reinforced a clear outcome.
+Healthy pollinators support healthy ecosystems, and these systems support our food and communities.

-We’re grateful to the students, families, educators, and community partners who made this project possible, including:
+We thank the students, families, educators, and partners who made this project possible:

 • White Plains School District